kristofa/work-exposure/README.md

 Exposes a team's work by exporting data from [JIRA](https://www.atlassian.com/software/jira).

+It can give insights in the following:

+   * How much time was spent per epic for a specific time period.
+It exports the total time but also the time spent by person.
+   * How much time was spent per type of work.
+The type of work is added to JIRA issues using labels.
+It exports the total time but also the time spent by person.
+   * How much work is done in parallel by exporting a PlantUML Gantt chart for a specific time period.
+   * Flow efficiency for the different epics.
+The ration between the active time and total time spent on an epic.

+**Currently all the exporters are based on JIRA worklogs.
+If you don't log work using the JIRA worklogs functionality you won't get any useful data out of it.**

 *I realize that I didn't use the Python naming conventions when it comes variable and function names... sorry about that...*

 ## Exporters

-**Currently all the exporters are based on JIRA worklogs.
-If you don't log work using the JIRA worklogs functionality you won't get any useful data out of it.**

 As input the exporters takes a 'from' and 'to' date, the range between which data should be exported.